 She has exhibited, performed and screened work at the ICA (London), Arnolfini (Bristol), KIASMA Museum of Contemporary Art (Helsinki), Dundee Contemporary Arts (Scotland), Northern Gallery for Contemporary Art (Sunderland), Modern Art Oxford, Netwerk Centre for Contemporary Art, (Belgium) and MK Gallery (Milton Keynes).
 She has been commissioned by Cornerhouse (Manchester), National Media Museum (Bradford), National Trust & Arts and Heritage (Cragside), BBC Radio 3 & Sound and Music and In Certain Places (Preston).

-In her most recent project A Field of Wheat Ruth collaborated with artist Anne-Marie Culhane and farmer Peter Lundgren, alongside a collective of 42 members of the public, food industry, farming community, each investing £200 into and growing a 22 acre field of wheat in Branston Booths, Lincolnshire.
+In her project, A Field of Wheat Ruth collaborated with artist Anne-Marie Culhane and farmer Peter Lundgren, alongside a collective of 42 members of the public, food industry, farming community, each investing £200 into and growing a 22-acre field of wheat in Branston Booths, Lincolnshire.
 She is currently collaborating with artist, filmmaker Ian Nesbitt, after walking the Boundary of Sheffield back in 2013 they are now embarking on a commission from In Certain Places (Preston).
-This summer also marks the beginning of a three year project in the Calder River Catchment with Arts Catalyst (London), a collaborative art and science research investigation into the environmental concerns looking at natural public resources on a local level.
+She is part of a three-year project in the Calder River Catchment with Arts Catalyst (London), a collaborative art and science research investigation into the environmental concerns looking at natural public resources on a local level.